oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 - *Memory footprint*.
 Trees are not compact data structures.
 A root node's entire AST, with all of its state (e.g., `@Cached` parameters) must be allocated before it can execute.
 This allocation is especially detrimental for code that is only executed a handful of times (e.g., bootstrap code).
 - *Interpreted performance*.
 AST interpreters contain many highly polymorphic `execute` call sites that are difficult for the JVM to optimize.
 These sites pose no problem for runtime-compiled code (where partial evaluation can eliminate the polymorphism), but cold code that runs in the interpreter suffers from poor performance.

-Bytecode interpreters enjoy the same peak performance as ASTs, but they can also be encoded with less memory and are more amenable to optimization (e.g., via [host compilation](HostCompilation.md)).
+Bytecode interpreters enjoy the same peak performance as ASTs, but they can also be encoded with less memory and are more amenable to optimization (e.g., via [host compilation](../HostCompilation.md)).
 Unfortunately, these benefits come at a cost: bytecode interpreters are more difficult and tedious to implement properly.
-Bytecode DSL simplifies the implementation effort for bytecode interpreters by generating them automatically from AST node-like specifications called "operations".
+Bytecode DSL reduces the implementation effort by generating a bytecode interpreter automatically from a set of AST node-like specifications called "operations".

 ## Operations

-An operation in Bytecode DSL is an atomic unit of language semantics.
+An operation in Bytecode DSL is a basic unit of language semantics.
 Each operation can be executed, performing some computation and optionally returning a value.
 Operations can be nested together to form a program.
 As an example, the following pseudocode
 ```python
 if 1 == 2:
     print("what")